brabster/tw-site-mkdocs/docs/posts/2024-04-23-codespaces/index.md

 Fifty-three packages get installed.
 Who maintains them?
 What are their motivations?
 How burnt out and susceptible to an offer of "help" or to take over their package are they all feeling?
 I know a little about how one of those packages is run, beyond that I have no idea.

 Now maybe you're not so concerned.
 What are the chances something bad will happen to you?
 How bad would it be?
 I can't say.
-My take is simply that if something bad happened and there was something reasonable I knew about and could have done to prevent it...
+My view is that if something bad happened and there was something reasonable I knew about and could have done to prevent it...
 I'd rather not be in that position.
 The potential impact feels like it far outweighs the risk, so I've been looking for reasonable mitigations.

 ## Local Defenses?